Search game

 A search game is a two-person zero-sum game which takes place in a set called the search space.
 The searcher can choose any continuous trajectory subject to a maximal velocity constraint.
 It is always assumed that neither the searcher nor the hider has any knowledge about the movement of the other player until their distance apart is less than or equal to the discovery radius and at this very moment capture occurs.
+The game is zero sum with the payoff being the time spent in searching.
 As mathematical models, search games can be applied to areas such as hide-and-seek games that children play or representations of some tactical military situations.
 The area of search games was introduced in the last chapter of Rufus Isaacs' classic book "Differential Games" and has been developed further by Shmuel Gal and Steve Alpern.
 The princess and monster game deals with a moving target.

 Strategy

-A natural strategy to search for a stationary target in a graph is to find a minimal closed curve L that covers all the arcs of the graph.
+A natural strategy to search for a stationary target in a graph (in which arcs have lengths) is to find a minimal closed curve L that covers all the arcs of the graph.
 (L is called a Chinese postman tour).
 Then, traverse L with probability 1/2 for each direction.
 This strategy seems to work well if the graph is Eulerian.
 In general, this random Chinese postman tour is indeed an optimal search strategy if and only if the graph consists of a set of Eulerian graphs connected in a tree-like structure.
 A misleadingly simple example of a graph not in this family consists of two nodes connected by three arcs.
 The random Chinese postman tour (equivalent to traversing the three arcs in a random order) is not optimal, and the optimal way to search these three arcs is complicated.